GPUOpen-Tools/gpu_performance_api/docs/source/api_functions/gpa_endsample.rst

 Ends a sample in a command list.
 A sample is a particular workload for which counters will be collected.
-If the owning session was created with GPA_SAMPLE_TYPE_DISCRETE_COUNTER and one or more counters have been enabled, then those counters will be collected for this sample.
+If the owning session was created with GPA_SESSION_SAMPLE_TYPE_DISCRETE_COUNTER and one or more counters have been enabled, then those counters will be collected for this sample.
 Each sample must be associated with a GPA command list.
 Samples can be created by using multiple threads provided no two threads are creating samples on same command list.
 You must provide a unique Id for every new sample.
 You may create as many samples as needed.
 However, nesting of samples is not allowed.
 Each sample must be wrapped in sequence of GPA_BeginSample/GPA_EndSample before starting another